 Yet, HIPAA compliance cloud services also raise some concerns in regards to security and compliance, which go hand-in-hand to help organizations keep their sensitive healthcare data safe.
 For businesses operating in the healthcare industry, which accounts for approximately one fifth of the US economy, these concerns escalate due to HIPAA regulatory requirements that mandate the privacy and security of patients’ protected health information (PHI).
 PHI is any demographic information that can be used to identify a patient.
 Common examples of PHI include names, dates of birth, Social Security numbers, phone numbers, medical records, and full facial photos, to name a few.

-For example, a cloud service provider (CSP) who is involved in handling PHI for a covered entity whether it is data storage or a complete software solution such as a hosted electronic medical record system, are still considered a business associate and need to implement a HIPAA compliance cloud.
+For example, a cloud service provider (CSP) who is involved in handling PHI for a covered entity whether it is data storage or a complete software solution such as a hosted electronic medical record system, are still considered a business associate and need to implement cloud HIPAA compliance or compliant software.

 HIPAA Compliance in the Cloud